NobleMajo/vault/CONTRIBUTING.md

-# Contributing to the Project
+# Contributing

-We welcome contributions from the community to help improve the project.
-Whether you're interested in fixing bugs, adding new features, improving documentation, or providing recommendations, your contributions are valuable to us.
+We welcome contributions from the community to help improve this project.

-## Ways to Contribute
+Your input is valuable to us.

 You can contribute to the project in the following ways:

+### **Create Issues**
+Feel free to create issues for:
+- feature requests,
+- bug fixes,
+- documentation improvements,
+- test cases,
+- general questions,
-- **Create Issues**: Feel free to create issues for feature requests, bug fixes, documentation improvements, or any recommendations you may have.
+- or any recommendations you may have.
+### **Merge Requests**
+Please avoid multiple different changes in one merge request.
+1. **Fork** the repository,
+2. **commit and push** your changes,
+3. and submit your **merge request**:
-- **Forks and Merge Requests**: Fork the repository, make your changes, and submit a merge request with a clear explanation of the changes you've made and why they're necessary.
+    - with a clear explanation of the changes you've made,

-## Guidelines for Contributions

-When contributing to the project, please adhere to the following guidelines:

-- **Be Respectful**: Treat other contributors and users with respect and courtesy.
-- **Follow Code of Conduct**: Follow the project's code of conduct to maintain a friendly and inclusive environment.
-- **Provide Detailed Explanations**: Clearly explain the purpose of your contribution, whether it's a new feature, bug fix, documentation update, or recommendation.
-- **Follow Coding Standards**: If you're contributing code, adhere to the project's coding standards and conventions.
-- **Test Your Changes**: Ensure that your changes are thoroughly tested before submitting them.
+    - and a note with your thoughts about your tests.

+There are many reasons for submitting a merge request:
+- Fixing bugs,
+- implement new features,
+- improve documentation,
+- and adding tests.

 ## Rules for Contributions

-To ensure a smooth contribution process, please keep the following rules in mind:
+To ensure a smooth contribution process, please follow the rules below:

-- **License Awareness**: Be aware of and check the LICENSE file before contributing to understand the project's licensing terms.
+- **License Awareness**: Be aware of and check the LICENSE file before contributing to understand the project's licence terms.
-- **Respect License Terms**: Ensure that your contributions comply with the project's license terms.
+- **Respect the Licence Terms**: Ensure that your contributions comply with the project's license terms.
-- **Avoid Plagiarism**: Do not plagiarize code or content from other sources.
+- **Avoid Plagiarism**: Do not plagiarise code or content from other sources.
 All contributions should be original work or properly attributed.
+- **Platform Rules** Also be sure to follow the rules of the provider and the platform.

-## Get Started
+## Thank you

-Ready to contribute?
-Start by creating an issue or fork the repository to begin making your changes.
-We appreciate your contributions and look forward to working with you to improve the project.
+A big thank you, for considering a contribution.
+If anything is unclear, please contact us via a issue with your question.